sirrw-2022/sirrw-2022.github.io/_pages/contributions.md

 # Paper Submission Guidelines

 The submission website will open middle of June.
-“Authors should submit their papers electronically in PDF format via EasyChair.
-The manuscript should be of 2 or 4 pages in IEEE double column format excluding references.
+Authors should submit their papers electronically in PDF format via EasyChair.
+The manuscript should be of 2 or 4 pages in [IEEE double column format](https://ras.papercept.net/conferences/support/support.php) excluding references.

 # Topic of Interests